 The Moving Ahead for Progress in the 21st Century Act (MAP-21) and Fixing America's Surface Transportation (FAST) Act requires Performance-Based Planning and Programming (PBPP) in the development of the MTP and TIP.
 According to MAP-21, "Performance management will transform the Federal-aid highway program and provide a means to the most efficient investment of Federal transportation funds by refocusing on national transportation goals, increasing the accountability and transparency of the Federal-aid highway program, and improving project decision-making through performance-based planning and programming."
-8

 Transportation 2040 (T2040) is the region's MTP.
 The TIP acts as the implementation arm of T2040.
 T2040 has 26 performance measures: 12 federally mandated and 14 community established.
-To date, only the Safety and Transit State of Good Repair targets are set.
-The remaining federal performance measures have a desired trend included in T2040, but do not have targets.
-Targets will be established in accordance with timeframes set by FHWA.

 The T2040 performance measures promote the overarching goals shown below.
 The MPO uses the best available information provided by TIP project sponsors to evaluate progress on plan goals and to track project implementation's impacts on achieving performance measure targets.
-Figure 6 illustrates which T2040 goals TIP's projects are implementing.
-As shown, "Prioritizing preservation, safety, and security of the transportation network" is the highest addressed T2040 goal by TIP projects.
+Figure 6 illustrates which T2040 goals the TIP's projects are implementing.
+As shown, "Prioritizing preservation, safety, and security of the transportation network" is the most frequently addressed T2040 goal by the projects in this 2019-2022 TIP.